 Until recently, there was no randomised controlled trial (scientific study) comparing TURP with laser prostatectomy.
 However, a recent publication from Melbourne demonstrates that GreenLight Laser Prostatectomy and TURP, are equivalent in terms of improvement in symptoms but there were significant improvements in side-effect profile in favour of GreenLight Laser Prostatectomy.
 These improvements included: reduced the length of hospital stay, a reduction in catheter time and a 22% reduction in cost.
 Indeed the mean duration of catheterisation amongst the GreenLight Laser Prostatectomy group was in the order of 12 hours and the length of stay one day.

 There has been a recent upgrade of the technology allowing higher energy to be delivered in a more focused fashion.
 This has resulted in more precise surgery and reduced treatment times.
 In contrast to TURP, laser prostate surgery allows vaporization of tissue and simultaneously seals the tissue resulting in an almost bloodless field.
-The net result is that patients who are on blood thinners such as warfarin, Plavix and aspirin can be treated whilst remaining on this medication.
+The net result is that patients who are on blood thinners can be treated whilst remaining on this medication.

 This laser prostate surgery technology has only been available in Australia, in major metropolitan areas.
 This technology is now available to men in Northern NSW and Southern Queensland through the provision of this service at St. Vincent’s Private Hospital, Lismore and John Flynn Private Hospital, Tugun, Queensland.

 Through LUA Dr Charles Chabert has established the first GreenLight Laser Prostatectomy program in Queensland.
 Dr Chabert was one of the first surgeons globally to use the 180W XPS GreenLight Laser in combination with Moxy fibre technology.